OT Sundgau

 CallMail: Website

-Opened in 1996 and designed by Ticino architect Mario Botta, the Museum Tinguely is ideally located on the banks of the Rhine in Basel.
-It houses the world's largest collection dedicated to Jean Tinguely (1925–1991), a major avant-garde figure in 20th-century Swiss art.
-A true invitation to interaction and discovery, the museum engages all the senses: here, visitors are actively challenged by art in motion, playful, and surprising.
+Inaugurated in 1996 and designed by the Ticino architect Mario Botta, the Museum Tinguely is ideally located on the banks of the Rhine in Basel.
+It houses the world's largest collection dedicated to Jean Tinguely (1925–1991), a major and avant-garde figure in 20th-century Swiss art.
+A true invitation to interaction and discovery, the museum engages all the senses: here, visitors are actively drawn into a dynamic, playful, and surprising art.
 Through his kinetic sculptures and spectacular machines, Tinguely profoundly influenced the history of contemporary art after 1950.
-The permanent exhibition traces more than forty years of creation, from the first wire works to the large-scale mechanical installations of the 1980s.
+The permanent exhibition traces more than forty years of his work, from his early wire sculptures to the large-scale mechanical installations of the 1980s.
 In addition, the Museum Tinguely offers a rich and varied program of temporary exhibitions, performances, and events throughout the year.
-In constant dialogue with other artists and disciplines, the museum offers a lively and immersive cultural experience.
+In constant dialogue with other artists and disciplines, the museum offers a vibrant and immersive cultural experience.
+How to get to the Tinguely Museum from Saint-Louis train station?
+Take tram line 3 to Breite, then walk 600m.

 Description